MStAiNz/blog/README.md

 # Blogging System - Real-World Django Project
-This blogging platform is designed as a comprehensive, feature-rich blogging system built with Django.
-It incorporates essential features commonly used in real-world applications, making it a perfect project to teach practical Django development.
-From models and templates to permissions, dashboards, and deployment, this project covers all the crucial aspects to get you up and running.
+This blogging platform is designed as a comprehensive, feature-rich blogging system built with Django, incorporating essential features commonly used in real-world applications.
+From models and templates to permissions, dashboards, and deployment.

 ## Features